 The Company is an exploration stage company engaged in the acquisition and exploration of mineral properties, principally in Canada.
 The Company aims to acquire and advance its projects to a stage where they can be exploited at a profit or it can arrange joint ventures, whereby other companies provide funding for development and exploitation.
-The Company's principal focus for the past eight years has been the exploration for high-grade uranium deposits in the Athabasca Basin area of Saskatchewan.
+The Company's principal focus for the past nine years has been the exploration for high-grade uranium deposits in the Athabasca Basin area of Saskatchewan.
 There are four projects on which the Company has expended most of its recent efforts.
 Three of these projects, West McArthur, Cree East and Fond Du Lac are 50% joint ventures, and the fourth, NW Manitoba, is 100% owned by the Company.
 Going forward it is expected that the Company will focus its effort on two of the projects, West McArthur and Cree East.
-These two projects will be the focus of uranium targeting for the Company.
-The Company is marketing the rest for option, joint venture or sale.
+The Company is actively marketing the remainder of its projects for option, joint venture or sale.

-Table 1: Canadian Strategic Property Summary Property / Project Name 2013 Notes Hectares LTD Expenditures West McArthur Ventured with Mitsubishi 36,000 \$19,606,000 Cree East Ventured with Korean Consortium 58,000 \$18,927,000 NW Manitoba 100% CanAlaska 144,000 \$7,323,000 Fond Du Lac Option with Fond Du Lac Denesuline 10,000 \$4,535,000 TOTAL \$50,391,000
+Table 1: Canadian Strategic Property Summary Property / Project Name Notes Hectares Life-to Date ("LTD") Expenditures West McArthur Ventured with Mitsubishi 36,000 \$19,644 Cree East Ventured with Korean Consortium 58,000 \$19,149 NW Manitoba Option with MPVC Inc. 144,000 \$7,327 Fond Du Lac Option with Fond Du Lac Denesuline 10,000 \$4,546 TOTAL \$50,667